purej/sonar-pmd/README.md

 ### Troubleshooting
 Sonar-PMD analyzes the given source code with the Java source version defined in your Gradle or Maven project.
-In case you are not using one of these build tools, PMD uses the default Java version - which is **1.6**.

-If that does not match the version you are using, set the `sonar.java.source` property to tell PMD which version of Java your source code complies to.

-Possible values:
-- 1.4
-- 1.5 or 5
-- 1.6 or 6
-- 1.7 or 7
-- 1.8 or 8
-- 9
-- 10
-- 11
-- 12
-- 13
-- 14
-- 15

 ## Description / Features
 PMD Plugin|2.0|2.1|2.2|2.3|2.4.1|2.5|2.6|3.0.0|3.1.x|3.2.x|3.3.x